Hou-Rui/web-browser-extended/README.md

   - **Force all web pages to render in a dark theme** (default off).
 This option is equivalent to `chrome://flags/#enable-force-dark` in Chromium.
 Even if the web page does not support dark mode, this option will force a dark theme onto it.

+  - **Allow web pages to display HTML5 notification** (default off).
+This option grants notification permissions to all web pages.

 ## Installation

 Download the latest release `web-browser-extended.plasmoid`.
 Run `kpackagetool6 --type Plasma/Applet --install web-browser-extended.plasmoid` to install the applet.